dandyling/employee-analytics/README.md

 yarn install
 ```

-3. To start to develop:
+3. To start the development:

 ```bash
 npm run start